 Our community is stronger with facts!
 When it comes to CBD (cannabidiol), do you know fact from fiction?

 Cannabidiol (CBD) is an exciting focus of medical research, popular media, and legislation related to cannabis.
 Its presence is becoming ubiquitous on the shelves of health food stores and search engine results for numerous medical conditions, but don’t believe everything you hear.
 While CBD is an incredibly safe and therapeutic component of cannabis, there are many myths and misconceptions associated with it.
-Let’s take a look at a few and get the facts about CBD.
+Let’s take a look at a few and get the facts!

 What is Cannabidiol (CBD)?